gamesbook/protograf/docs/source/core_shapes.rst

 on a page when **only** the default properties are used.
 This means that, for most cases, that *lines* are drawn in **black** and shapes that have an enclosed area are *filled* with a **white** color.
-The default length, width or height in most cases is **1cm**.
-The only change from default, for these examples, has been to make the default line width (*stroke_width*) thicker for easier viewing of the small PNG images.
+The default length, width or height in most cases is **1 cm**.
+The main change from default, for these examples, has been to make the default line width (*stroke_width*) thicker for easier viewing of the small PNG images that have been generated from the original PDF output.

 Most shapes can be styled by setting one or more of the `Shapes Common Properties`_.
 Other shapes have additional properties